tiger%20and%20me%20for%20resume%201a

 91%

-In a sealing salt unit, we are dealing mostly with intervals that are mono- or bimineralic and so interpreting wireline response in evaporite seals is relatively straightforward.
-A porosity effect is rare in the log signatures of salt masses.
-Interpreting the impact of the evolving porosities in the associated carbonate reservoir is much less so.
+We mainly deal with mono- or bimineralic intervals in a sealing salt unit, so interpreting wireline response in evaporite seals is relatively straightforward.
+A porosity effect is rare in the log signatures of salt masses, but analysing the impact of the evolving porosities in the associated carbonate reservoir is much less straightforward.
 Total gamma values are often poor differentiators of rock type in saline geosystems.

-Reliably interpreting a density, neutron or sonic log for porosity (storage) prediction or understanding the volumetrics of fluid distribution responses in electric logs and reliably applying Archies Law requires an understanding of the interwoven associations of fluid crossflows, salt alteration and carbonate porosity evolution.
+Interpreting a density, neutron, or sonic log reliably for porosity (storage) prediction, understanding the volumetrics of fluid distribution responses in electric logs, and reliably applying Archies Law requires an understanding of the interwoven associations of fluid crossflows, salt alteration, and carbonate porosity evolution.

 Seismic